SKelem/lah-cert-positions-guide/source/it-team.md

 ## Description

-The IT team is in charge of data entry and communcation with the EOC.
+The IT team is in charge of data entry and communication with the EOC.
 If the internet is up then communication will be via email;
 if not we will use packet radio or "sneaker net" (sending USB drives back and forth)